George Herbert, 5th Earl of Carnarvon: Egyptology

+Carnarvon was an enthusiastic amateur Egyptologist and also bought Egyptian antiquities for their collection in England.
+In 1907, Carnarvon undertook to sponsor the excavation of nobles' tombs in Deir el-Bahri, near Thebes.
+He employed Howard Carter to undertake the work on the recommendation of Gaston Maspero, director of the Egyptian Antiquities Department.

-Lord Carnarvon was a keen motor-car driver.
-In 1903, he suffered a serious motoring accident near Bad Schwalbach in Germany, after which he never fully recovered his health.
+Carnarvon was a keen motor-car driver.
+In 1909, he suffered a serious motoring accident near Bad Schwalbach in Germany, after which he never fully recovered his health.
 After a lengthy convalescence his doctors advised that he winter out of England and from then on he and Lady Carnarvon often spent their winters in Egypt.
-Here he became an enthusiastic amateur Egyptologist and also bought Egyptian antiquities for their collection in England.

 Lord Carnarvon, his daughter, Lady Evelyn Herbert, and Howard Carter at the top of the steps leading to the newly discovered tomb of Tutankhamun, November 1922.

-In 1907, Lord Carnarvon undertook to sponsor the excavation of nobles' tombs in Deir el-Bahri, near Thebes.
-He employed Howard Carter to undertake the work on the recommendation of Gaston Maspero, director of the Egyptian Antiquities Department.
 In 1912 Carnarvon published Five Years' Exploration at Thebes, cowritten with Carter, describing their excavations.

-In 1914, Lord Carnarvon received the concession to dig in the Valley of the Kings, replacing Theodore Davis, who had resigned.
+In 1914, Carnarvon received the concession to dig in the Valley of the Kings, replacing Theodore Davis, who had resigned.
 Carter again led the work, undertaking a systematic search of the Valley for any tombs missed by previous expeditions, in particular that of the Pharaoh Tutankhamun.
 Excavations were interrupted during the First World War but resumed in late 1917.
-By 1922, little of significance had been found, and Lord Carnarvon decided this would be the final year he would fund the work.
-However on 4 November 1922 Carter was able to send a telegram to Lord Carnarvon in England, saying: "At last we have made wonderful discovery in Valley; a magnificent tomb with seals intact; re-covered same for your arrival; congratulations."
+By 1922, little of significance had been found, and Carnarvon decided this would be the final year he would fund the work.
+However on 4 November 1922 Carter was able to send a telegram to Carnarvon in England, saying: "At last we have made wonderful discovery in Valley; a magnificent tomb with seals intact; re-covered same for your arrival; congratulations."